lykmapipo/kue-scheduler/README.md

 });
 ```

+### Schedule a job to run only once after specified interval elapsed

-### Schedule a job to run once '2 seconds from now'
+Example `schedule a job to run only once two seconds from now`
 ```js
 var kue = require('kue-scheduler');
 var Queue = kue.createQueue();